 Biology at Fredonia

 Biology graduate students at Fredonia have the opportunity to hone their research and writing skills in order to further their professional goals.
+In our Thesis option, you have the opportunity to focus on the area that INTERESTS YOU for your coursework and research.
 Thesis students write and defend their research proposal and final thesis with the goal of professionally publishing their research.
-Non-thesis students complete biology course work and may take elective courses from other departments
+In our Comprehensive Exam option, you will PREPARE FOR YOUR CAREER and can gain internship experience or final certification to teach in New York State.
+Comprehensive Exam students complete biology course work and may take elective courses from other departments.

 The Fredonia Difference

 Fredonia’s new Science Center is a state-of-the art building designed with alumni input.
 The Science Center has markedly changed the way science is taught at Fredonia, with a cross-disciplinary, collaborative approach driving everything we do, from faculty instruction and laboratory research to field experiences and corporate/institutional partnerships.

 - Ph.D. programs at research universities in biomedical or biological sciences

 - Professional programs (e.g., medical school, dental school, etc.)

 - Professional careers in the public and private sectors